Scroll down to see details on each of these presentations.

 Who is Wendy Stevens?

 Thanks for your interest in the ComposeCreate site!
-I love helping piano teachers be efficient, creative, and effective.
+I love helping piano teachers and their students to flourish.
 I spend most of my time as a music composer, speaker, and teacher.
 Besides teaching and publishing piano teaching articles on this ComposeCreate blog, I most enjoy writing music and creating resources that really connect with kids.
 Helping teachers remember what it’s like to be a child again and experiencing that childlike wonder, excitement, and creativity is one of my passions.

 I received my Bachelor of Music in Piano Pedagogy and Masters of Music in Theory and Composition from Wichita State University where I had the privilege of studying with with Pulitzer Prize Nominee Walter Mays.
 I was blessed to graduate summa cum laude and was also a recipient of the MTNA stAR award (Student Achievement Recognition Award).
 I taught theory at Wichita State University and adjudicate for music events in the area.
 In addition to studio teaching, I have served as a church musician playing the piano and organ for more than 20 years.